klerick/ng-pixijs/apps/example-ng-pixijs/ng-doc/pages/add-default-pixijs-primitive/index.md

   'pixi-graphics': Graphics;
 }
 ```
-These primitives you can use in your stages components:
+The following primitives you can use in your stage components:

 > **Warning**
-> There shouldn't be **HTML** components!!!
+> They shouldn't be **HTML** components!!!